 What is Culture Shock?

-Culture Shock refers to the feelings of discomfort, uncertainty, and unease that arise due to exposure to a foreign culture.
-It is the reaction to displacement from one’s familiar environment.
+Culture Shock refers to the feelings of discomfort, uncertainty, and unease that arise from exposure to a foreign culture.
+It is a reaction to displacement from one’s familiar environment.
 Kalo Oberg first coined the term “Culture Shock” in 1960.

 Causes of Culture Shock